-A headache is known as cephalalgia in medical terminology and causes pain in the head, forehead, temples, shoulder, eyes and neck region.
-The exact cause of headache is not known till date but it is believed to be triggered by various underlying causes such as stress, tension, intake of a faulty diet, sleep deprivation or organic illness.
+A headache is known as cephalalgia in medical terminology and causes pain in the head, forehead, temples, shoulder, eyes, and neck region.
+The exact cause of headache is not known to date but it is believed to be triggered by various underlying causes such as stress, tension, intake of a faulty diet, sleep deprivation, or organic illness.

 Classification of headaches: The different types of headaches are classified on the basis of their frequency and duration as well as on the basis of an underlying medical problem.
 These include:

 Episodic headaches: These headaches are experienced less than 15 days a month, are bilateral in nature, and last from 30 minutes to about a week.